Turkestan cockroach

-The Turkestan cockroach (Shelfordella lateralis, often referred to as Blatta lateralis), also known as the rusty red cockroach, red runner cockroach or simply rusty red, red runner, or lat, is a primarily outdoor-dwelling cockroach native to an area from northern Africa to Central Asia.
+The Turkestan cockroach, Periplaneta lateralis (also known by its synonyms Shelfordella lateralis and Blatta lateralis), also known as the rusty red cockroach, red runner cockroach or simply rusty red, or red runner, is a primarily outdoor-dwelling cockroach native to an area from northern Africa to Central Asia.

+Description

 Adults measure around 3 cm in length.
 Adult males are a brownish orange or red, are slender, and have long, yellowish wings which allow it to attract females and to glide.
 Adult females are dark brown to black, with cream-colored markings on the shield and a cream-colored stripe edging its wings; they are broader than males, and have short vestigial wings.
+The ootheca is 9–12 mm long, and it takes about 118–137 days for the eggs to hatch into nymphs.
 Nymphs are brown in front, black on the rear, and are wingless.

 Habitat

 The Turkestan cockroach is primarily an outdoor insect, not known as an aggressive indoor pest, unlike some cockroach species such as the German and brown-banded cockroaches, though it will inhabit areas around dwellings where shelter can be found.
 However, in specific localities or tropical locations, it can become a significant indoor pest.
 Of occasional indoor interlopers, males are more commonly encountered than females, due to their ability to fly and an attraction to lights.
 In Arabia, it lives beneath stones in damp hollows, desert farms, and wadis, feeding primarily at night.